WilliamBonvini/PolimiNotes/Computing_Infrastructures/notes.md

 ## RAID 0

-Data are written on a single logical disk and then split by the controller among the several physical disks.
+Data are written on a single logical disk and then split by the controller among several physical disks.
 It has the lowest costs and the best write performance of all the levels, but the failure of a single disk will cause the loss of data, so it is used where performance and capacity are very important while data reliability is not an issue.

 <img src="images\1558210949912.png" style="zoom:50%">